Egypt–Iran relations

 Following the Egyptian Revolution of 2011, Iran appointed its first ambassador to Egypt in almost 30 years.
-Despite oft-wavering tensions between the two countries, they share membership in the OIC and the Developing 8.
+Despite oft-wavering tensions between the two countries, they share membership in the OIC, the BRICS and the Developing 8.

 According to a 2013 BBC World Service poll, 15% of Egyptians view Iran's influence positively, and 48% express a negative view.
 In a 2012 poll conducted by the Israel Project where 812 Egyptians were questioned about Iran's nuclear programs, 61% of the 812 individuals expressed support for the Iranian nuclear program.
+The restoring of diplomatic relations were discussed in December 2023.